Executive Summary¶

 - Operational Readiness (How you operate): Lower → Higher

-This creates four strategic positions: Visionaries, Leaders, Niche Players, and Challengers.
+This creates four strategic positions: Studio, Lean, Craft, and Mass.

 Investment Portfolio Approach¶